SDA (Specialist Disability Accommodation)

 Funding is provided to a small proportion of NDIS participants with extreme functional impairment or very high support needs who meet specific eligibility criteria.

-The NDIS will fund up to 50,000 Australians with disabilty to access specialised housing.
+The NDIS will fund over 28,000 Australians with disability to access specialised housing called SDA.

 About Specialist Disability Accommodations